maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/webhooks.md

 Upon receipt of a webhook, you should accept it by returning an HTTP `200 OK` response as quickly as possible.
 Sending any other response (i.e. `500 Internal Server Error`, `404 Not Found`, etc.) OR failing to return a response within approximately 15 seconds will result in automatic retries of the webhooks.

-For more details on the retry mechanism and webhook replay, see our [documentation](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405357509645#webhook-acknowledgement-and-automatic-retries).
+For more details on the retry mechanism and webhook replay, see this [Webhook](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405357509645#webhook-acknowledgement-and-automatic-retries) help article.

 ## Verifying Events